datquocnguyen/RDRsegmenter/Readme.md

 	$ java RDRsegmenter PATH-TO-RAW-TEXT-CORPUS

 An output `.WS` file will be generated in the same directory containing the raw text corpus.

+See `Readme.md` in `train` folder for details of retraining RDRsegmenter.

 ## API